• 12/07/2022

 It’s not as simple as it sounds in concept — open the closet doors and pick and choose clothes to get rid of.
 Some mental preparation can help you from standing motionless in anxiety to making confident choices.
 It’s time to start setting your intention and creating guiding questions.

-It’s essential to discover why you have motivated yourself to declutter clothes in the first place.
+It’s essential to discover why you have motivated yourself to declutter your closet in the first place.
 Some common motivators are reducing anxiety in picking outfits, attempting to craft a minimalist capsule wardrobe, or trying to earn extra cash by selling unused garments.
 Knowing why you’re going into this project will help you make decisions.

 Once you discover your intention, writing down some guiding questions to supplement will make you even more unyielding with each piece.
 Here are some examples to help you analyze your clothes more thoughtfully: